-For 40 years, KEET TV has provided quality programs that inform, inspire and entertain.
+For more than 45 years, KEET TV has provided quality programs that inform, inspire and entertain.
 Our community has come to rely on entertaining as well as educational television through programs like Sesame Street, Great Performances, NOVA, Nature and Homework Hotline.

 We want to continue this tradition of quality broadcasting far into the future.
 Like a university, church or hospital, public broadcasting in our community needs a stable source of long-term funding.